 DEQ assigns manufacturers to tiers 1-7 based on their market share.
 All manufacturers within a tier pay the same fee in any given year.
 Manufacturers in Tiers 6 and 7, with the smallest market shares, pay a fixed fee of $200 and $40, respectively.
 Fees for manufacturers in Tiers 1-5 are calculated each year to total the revenue need remaining after subtracting the revenue expected from Tiers 6 and 7.
 To determine the manufacturer fee for each of Tiers 1-5, the market share for all manufacturers in a tier is summed and that total is multiplied by the remaining revenue need.
-That revenue share for the tier is then divided by the number of manufacturers in the tier to determine the fee for the individual manufacturers in that tier.
+That revenue share for the tier is then divided by the number of manufacturers in the tier to determine the fee for the manufacturers in that tier.
 DEQ then adjusts the fees for Tiers 1-5 so that no fee is more than $35,000 or less than $200.
 If the fee for any tier is over $35,000, DEQ caps the fee at $35,000, and distributes the amount of unallocated revenue from that tier to lower tiers in proportion with their market share (excluding Tiers 6 and 7), resulting in a fee increase for those tiers.
 If the resulting fee for any tier is below $200, DEQ raises the fee to $200, and recalculates the fee for each higher tier as described above, resulting in a fee decrease for those tiers.

 Fee alternatives considered